Native Grasses for Ontario Gardens

 Overview

 Big Bluestem is a majestic warm-season, clump-forming native grass that combines beauty, function, and ecological value.
-Reaching up to 8 feet in height, it provides dramatic vertical structure and seasonal color, making it a great choice for naturalistic and prairie-style gardens.
+It reaches up to 8 feet in height and is a great choice for naturalistic and prairie-style gardens.

 Appearance and Seasonal Interest